Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 And show people what is positive about thinking for yourself so that some people, like you don't need everyone, man, you know this from Bitcoin.

-You need like maybe three to four percent of people who are really committed to change, because most people will just go along.
+You need like maybe three to four percent of people who are really committed to change because most people would just go along.

 We know this from the Milgram experiments.

-They can go a little bit, but basically they're gonna follow the boat no matter what.
+They just, they don't, they're like water skiers, you know, they can go a little bit, but basically they're going to follow the boat no matter what.

 So you only need a couple of people.